Best Contract Negotiation Software (2026)

 Limitations:

-- Steep learning curve for non-legal users; business teams often struggle with adoption
+- Steep learning curve for non-legal users; recurring G2 and Capterra review themes mention adoption effort for business teams

 In practice: Ironclad is the right choice when the negotiation problem is primarily about internal coordination rather than counterparty collaboration.
 If contracts stall because approvals get stuck, stakeholders are not looped in at the right time, or there is no visibility into who needs to act next, Ironclad's workflow engine directly addresses those issues.
 For the actual back-and-forth redlining with external parties, other tools offer more streamlined experiences.